 There’s a point in one of my favourite books, Gatty’s Tale, which rung true and lodged in my mind as I read.
 At the very, very end of the book, Gatty has returned from her pilgrimage to Jerusalem, having changed dramatically along the way, and her friend asks her about her trip so she starts to tell her.
 But beyond a brief sketch of the many exciting and life-changing events, her friend isn’t actually interested, she just wants to tell Gatty all of her (less) exciting news.
 And in that moment Gatty realises that no one is as interested in your own story as you are.

-Sixty minutes of sitting letting someone talk doesn’t appear outwardly productive but it can make all the difference.
-Giving them your time, something you can never get back, tells the person that they matter to someone, that they have a voice and that someone out there cares enough to listen to it.
+Sixty minutes of sitting and letting someone talk doesn’t appear outwardly productive, but it can make all the difference.
+Giving them your time, something you can never get back, tells the person that they matter to someone, that they have a voice, and that someone out there cares enough to listen to it.

 I believe that part of being Christlike lies in caring about people, even strangers and especially enemies and outcasts.
 Those five minutes, ten minutes, two hours you spend in listening are not wasted because you do not know what good may be done.
 Rather than shuffling awkwardly and glancing at your watch, be conscious that where there is conversation, there may be gospel opportunity.
 Simply taking time for someone in a world that doesn’t care displays a Christlike attitude that marks us out from those around us.

 Of course, there will be occasions when someone is genuinely wasting your time or when you legitimately have none to spare but you do have more time than you think.
 Don’t begrudge an episode of your favourite Netflix series to someone who has something they need you to hear.